 Gauge refers to the thickness of metal or wire.
 The measurements are counter-intuitive because the smaller the number, the thicker the metal and vice-versa.

-In the chart below, the gauge is listed to the left with the diameter in millimeters and inches in the center.
-The actual size of the gauge is on the right.
-(If you print this out, the actual size might be skewed.
-Do not choose “shrink to fit” and be sure to test your printout against a piece of wire.)
+In the chart below, the gauge is listed to the left followed by the actual size of the guage with the diameter in millimeters and inches in the center.
+If you print this out, click the link below the chart and download the image.
+Be careful while printing, the actual size might be skewed.
+Do not choose “shrink to fit” and be sure to test your printout against a piece of wire.

 It’s very important to choose the right gauge for the piece of jewelry you’re designing.
 Here are a few examples of popular gauges for these types of projects: